 What will I experience during and after the procedure?

-With transvaginal ultrasound, although the examination is often performed to look for a cause of pelvic pain, the sonogram itself should not be painful or significantly increase your discomfort.
-A vaginal sonogram is usually more comfortable than a manual gynecologic examination.
+Doctors often use transvaginal ultrasound to look for a cause of pelvic pain.
+However, the sonogram itself should not be painful or significantly increase your discomfort.
+A vaginal sonogram is usually more comfortable than a manual gynecologic exam.

 During the sonohysterogram, you may feel occasional cramping as a result of the introduction of the saline.
 Over-the-counter medication should be sufficient to minimize any discomfort associated with the procedure.
 You may have vaginal spotting for a few days after the procedure, which is normal.